marcin10lw/currency-converter-react/README.md

 ## Description

-This time I've got a currency calculator that can convert multiple currencies to PLN.
+This time I've got a currency calculator that can convert PLN to currencies downloaded from API.

-There is still much to be done e.g.
-- downloading current rates etc. from API
-- adding toggling interaction for selected  currencies

 **Stay tuned for updates!**

 ## YouCode

 This project is a task within [YouCode](https://youcode.pl/zostawiam-maila/).